Updated December 2018

 - Stellarium – awesome free open-source multi-platform software that works for labs, demos, discussions, and public presentations.
 You can also use it when you have a star party at school but the weather won’t cooperate.

-- Celestia – this software is Windows only and bit heavy on system resources but is also free.
+- Celestia – this software is a bit heavy on system resources but is also free.
 Plus you can find a lot of educational material to go with it.

 - Starry Night – for Mac and Windows and in a variety of price points (just not free) Starry Night is my favorite tool for observational astronomy.
 If you have the money there are even labs to go along with a full install of this with say 20 licenses to use in a computer lab.